10:30 am Sunday Worship

 Jesus has just confronted them.
 Those who cause stumbling like Pharisees and scribes and those people who represent the organized leadership of Jewish religion.
 They could see how those people, because they have already come into their midst, they could see how in the future they’ll infiltrate their number.
 They’ll pollute their fellowship.

 And these are men, after all.
 They’re designed by God to protect the weaker, to protect the more vulnerable, in their midst.
 And, so, they get it.
 They embrace it.
 They accept it.
 But they’re gonna need a little more ammo.
 That’s what they see.
 They see the need for an increase of faith.
-So, the apostle’s request here is perceptive.
+So, the Apostle’s request here is perceptive.
 They anticipate the challenges involved in, in rebuking sin and, all at the same time, in forgiving repeat offenders.

-They see the challenges in identifying friend and foe, in their midst, and Jesus’ response to them basically is this, ‘steady on boys, steady on.’
+They see the challenges in identifying friend and foe, in their midst, and Jesus’ response to them basically is this, steady on boys, steady on.
 Your job is just to obey and keep on obeying.
 God will do all the work; you just keep at it.
 He will accomplish amazing things, in and through your simple faith and obedience.
 He’ll accomplish seemingly impossible things in and through you, through your simple obedience and trusting my word.

 Remember the power of God.
 Don’t focus on your own weakness, limitation.
 Don’t focus on the challenges.
 Put your eyes and attention instead on the power of God.
-There are two reasons the apostles said to the lord, “increase our faith.”
+There are two reasons the Apostles said to the Lord, “increase our faith.”
 Two reasons I can discern anyway, but both of them having to do with human liability and human limitation.

 We’re, we’re a lot like this, aren’t we, when we’re called to obedience.
 When we’re called to exercise faith in some spiritual endeavor.
 When we’re called to build the church, and strengthen and serve the church.
 When we’re called to equip the Saints together.
 When we’re given special privileges and tasked with special duties, in the church.
 We take stock of our own resources.
 What we have available in the account.
 Whether it’s time, or energy, or money, or whatever it is.

 We take stock of our resources.
-Well, we have to get the job done.
+What we have to get the job done.
 We have to get the work done.
 How often, when we do that accounting, do we neglect to factor in the power, infinite almighty, unstoppable power of omnipotent God?
 We confess great things about God.
 We learn things about God every single week.
 But how often when the mundane and normal challenges come up in our life, he’s not in our mind.

-The apostles, they’re also thinking, like we, can tend to think.
+The Apostles, they’re also thinking, like we can tend to think.
 Not factoring in God, when think about practicing biblical confrontation.
-All they can see is, ‘fraught with difficulty.’
-So, when it comes to practicing biblical confrontation, the apostles considered the challenge.
+All they can see is, fraught with difficulty.
+So, when it comes to practicing biblical confrontation, the Apostles considered the challenge.

 First of all, I could see a couple challenges here, but first of all, as one that’s going to require them to keep two, what seems to them, two contradictory postures in balance.
 There’s a hard posture and a soft posture.
 A hard and a soft way of thinking, that they have to keep in their minds.